pnochisaki/young-inglewood/_content/pages/contact.md

       oaks.
     question: How can I visit Young Inglewood?
   - answer: We would love to welcome you to our membership.
-We have several membership options that you can see and join from <a href="https://www.younginglewood.com/membership">our membership page</a>.
+We have several membership options that you can see and join from <a target="_blank" href="https://www.younginglewood.com/membership">our membership page</a>.
       FYI Members receive wines twice a year with first access to wine releases, special allocations of limited wines, access to exclusive library wines